djipco/webmidi/website/api/classes/Note.md

 in the appropriate option.
 It is also possible to set a system-wide default for attack and release velocities by using the `WebMidi.defaults` property.

+If you prefer to use raw MIDI values (0-127), you can use `rawAttack` and `rawRelease` to both get and set the values.

 The note may have a duration.
 If it does, playback will be automatically stopped when the duration has elapsed by sending a **noteoff** event.
 By default, the duration is set to `Infinity`.
 In this case, it will never stop playing unless explicitly stopped by calling a